um3on/FEND-Memory-Game/README.md

 # Memory Game Project
-A game for test your memory.
-Try to remember the places of 2 matching symbols.
+A game for testing memory, by trying to remember the places of 2 matching symbols.

 ## Table of Contents